-For maintenance plans, a state should develop a comprehensive and accurate inventory of actual emissions for an attainment year which identifies the level of emissions in the area which is sufficient to maintain the NAAOS.
+For maintenance plans, a state should develop a comprehensive and accurate inventory of actual emissions for an attainment year which identifies the level of emissions in the area which is sufficient to maintain the NAAQS.
 The inventory should be developed consistent with EPA's most recent guidance.
-For ozone, the inventory should be based on typical summer day's emissions of nitrogen oxides (NO_x) and volatile organic compounds (VOC), the precursors to ozone formation.
-In the first maintenance plan for the State College Area, PADEP used 2004 for the attainment year inventory, because 2004 was one of the years in the 2002-2004 three-year period and accounts for reductions attributable to implementation of the Clean Air Act requirements to date.8 The State College Area continued to monitor attainment of the 1997 ozone NAAQS in 2014.
+For ozone, the inventory should be based on typical summer day's emissions of oxides of nitrogen (NOX) and volatile organic compounds (VOC), the precursors to ozone formation.
+In the first maintenance plan for the York-Adams Area, PADEP used 2004 for the attainment year inventory, because 2004 was one of the years in the 2004-2006 three-year period when the area first attained the 1997 ozone NAAQS.8 The York-Adams Area continued to monitor attainment of the 1997 ozone NAAQS in 2014.
 Therefore, the emissions inventory from 2014 represents emissions levels conducive to continued attainment (i.e., maintenance) of the NAAQS.
 Thus, PADEP is using 2014 as representing attainment level emissions for its second maintenance plan.
 Pennsylvania used 2014 summer day emissions from EPA's 2014 version 7.0 modeling platform as the basis for the 2014 inventory presented in Table 1.9